I dreamed you were a cosmonaut

 Time is a crooked bow

-In time you need to learn, to love
+Time you need to learn to love

 The ebb just like the flow

-Grab hold of your bootstraps, and pull like hell
+Grab hold of your bootstraps and pull like hell

-until gravity feels sorry for you, and lets you go
+Until gravity feels sorry for you and lets you go

-the way it felt the last time you let yourself fall this low
+The way it felt the last time you let yourself fall this low

 Time's a crooked bow